-The 2018 emissions of the roughly 1,870 stationary installations in Germany recorded in the European Emissions Trading System (EU-ETS) amounted to around 422 million tonnes of carbon dioxide equivalents (CO2eq).
-This is a 3.5-percent decrease compared to the previous year.
-The decline in emissions is chiefly due to lower emissions in the energy industry. read more
+The 2019 emissions of the roughly 1,850 stationary installations in Germany recorded in the European Emissions Trading System (EU-ETS) amounted to around 363 million tonnes of carbon dioxide equivalents (CO2eq).
+This is a 14-percent decrease compared to the previous year. read more

 Sources of natural hazards, such as heavy rainfall, flooding, winter storms or lightning, can cause major accidents.
 Climate change can change the intensity, frequency and local distribution of such sources of hazards.
 Operators of installations in which large quantities of hazardous substances are present and the authorities responsible for them must therefore adapt their risk management. read more

 The specific CO2 emission factor of Germany's electricity mix continues to be on the decline, say the latest calculations done by the German Environment Agency (UBA) for 2019.
 The main relevant factors which contributed to this were increased electricity generated from renewables and less from coal firing as well as prices in emissions trading. read more